 The only difficulties, if both parties are in the UK, would arise if one of the parties did not have a Biometric Residence Permit or who didn't have documentary evidence of a previous divorce, for example.

 3. Long-term residence

-The UK has not opted into the Long-Term Residence Directive.
+Whilst a member of the EU the UK did not opt into the Long-Term Residence Directive.

 4. Naturalisation